K8s cluster logging

 .

-In order to access those stdout logs from container, there must be a place to store them. the Docker container engine redirects stdout and stderr to a logging driver, which is configured in K8s to write to a file under /var/log/containers/
+In order to access those stdout logs from container, there must be a place to store them. the Docker container engine redirects stdout and stderr to , which is configured in K8s to write to a file under /var/log/containers/

 in JSON format by default.
 By SSH into the node where the pod is running, you will see container log files under /var/log/containers/